lukakoning/documentWithPrompt/README.md

     selected code, and instructions on how to document it.
 You can also copy the code and open MS Copilot, or open MS Copilot with the prompt prepulated (prompt is passed in the URL; may only work for shorter prompts).
-Alternatively, you can directly send the prompt to an LLM provider API after which the add-in will insert the returned documentation into the editor.
+You can then use the LLM reply and paste it back into the editor.
+Alternatively, you can send the prompt to an LLM provider API after which the add-in will automatically insert the returned documentation into the editor.

 4)  If you are happy with the edited code, you can click ‘Save’ to save the changes to your script.
 If not, you can just press ‘Cancel’ and